Discovering the Umbrian Countryside

 Umbria is often compared to Tuscany as it offers the same gorgeous views but at a lower price point.
 We discovered that again — and so much more — when our Web and Travel Coordinator Liz Hall visited Italy in February.

-Here she talks about visiting one of our newest cooking vacations, “Discover the Umbrian Countryside”, in the small hillside town of Faiolo, just around the corner from the medieval village of Montegabbione.
+Here she talks about the Umbrian countryside that she discovered in the small hillside town of Faiolo, just around the corner from the medieval village of Montegabbione.

-Following a whirlwind four days in the bustling town of Milan for a tradeshow, heading into the Umbrian Countryside felt like a peaceful respite even though I was there for a hotel inspection.
+Following a whirlwind four days in the bustling town of Milan for a tradeshow, heading into the Umbrian countryside felt like a peaceful respite even though I was there for work.
 While it was February and the hills were still covered in snow (a long, and unusual Winter for this part of Italy!), it was clearly an amazing setting.

 After a 20-minute ride from the Chiusi train station, we pulled up to the owner’s recently renovated farmhouse.
 Their dog ran down the hill to happily greet us.
 Our feet crunched up the path to their home, which also includes a quaint store, a teaching kitchen, and a spacious and beautifully decorated dining area for guests.